Mrs. C. is a 34 year old and just married. She has no children but is hoping to start a family in the near future.

 I also suggested she try a specific, very gentle abdominal massage routine using peppermint, again in a 1% dilution, together with coriander seed at 0.5%.
 She received this treatment once a week.

 Mrs. C. also agreed to a consultation for taking specially selected Bach Flower Remedies to counter her stress.
-We looked at ways she could develop a more relaxed approach to her work, and incorporated easy relaxation routines into her day, such a as self-massaging appropriate shiatsu points.
-This combined strategy worked well, It brought a relatively swift turnaround, lowering Mrs. C.’s levels of stress and alleviating the major IBS symptoms within 3 weeks.
+We looked at ways she could develop a more relaxed approach to her work, and incorporated easy relaxation routines into her day, such as self-massaging appropriate shiatsu points.
+This combined strategy worked well.
+It brought a relatively swift turnaround, lowering Mrs. C.'s levels of stress and alleviating the major IBS symptoms within 3 weeks.